 Overnight: Marrakech | Breakfast

 Marrakech - Essaouira.
-This morning we head out to discover Marrakech on a guided sightseeing tour.
-Winding our way through a tangle of streets and alley ways, we uncover verdant gardens, bustling souks and of course the exuberant marketplace of Djemma El Fna.
-Later today you start your journey to Essaouira on Morocco's Atlantic Coast via private transfer, and upon arrival enjoy the rest of the evening at leisure.
+Today we have a leisurely morning before starting our journey to Essaouira on Morocco's Atlantic Coast via private transfer, and upon arrival enjoy the rest of the evening at leisure.
 Why not find a restaurant in the charming old town and try the local cuisine.

 Overnight: Essaouira | Breakfast

 Essaouira – Marrakech.
 Spend the next three days exploring the sights and delights of Essaouira at your own pace.
 Set on the rugged shores of the breezy Atlantic Coast, this charming seaside city offers a welcome respite from the hustle and bustle of Marrakech.
 While away the days here exploring its winding streets lined with whitewash houses, picking your way through the shops in its ancient medina, or by sitting at an ocean-facing restaurant sipping on a cup of coffee.
 During the warmer months why not try some water sports too, as the windy shores here offer ideal conditions for wind and kite surfing.
-On the evening of day 12 a private transfer will take you back to Marrakech for the night.
+Early evening of day 12 we return to Marrakech for the night.